StockNews.com Begins Coverage on Cellectis (NASDAQ:CLLS)

-StockNews.com initiated coverage on shares of Cellectis (NASDAQ:CLLS – Free Report) in a research note published on Sunday morning.
-The brokerage issued a sell rating on the biotechnology company’s stock.
+StockNews.com started coverage on shares of Cellectis (NASDAQ:CLLS – Free Report) in a report published on Monday morning.
+The firm issued a sell rating on the biotechnology company’s stock.

-A number of other brokerages also recently weighed in on CLLS.
-Oppenheimer cut their price objective on Cellectis from $11.00 to $10.00 and set an outperform rating on the stock in a research note on Wednesday, June 12th.
-JMP Securities reiterated a market outperform rating and set a $6.00 price target on shares of Cellectis in a report on Friday, May 31st.
+A number of other brokerages have also commented on CLLS.
+JMP Securities reissued a market outperform rating and set a $6.00 price objective on shares of Cellectis in a report on Friday, May 31st.
+Oppenheimer decreased their price target on shares of Cellectis from $11.00 to $10.00 and set an outperform rating on the stock in a research note on Wednesday, June 12th.

 Cellectis Stock Performance

 Cellectis (NASDAQ:CLLS – Get Free Report) last issued its quarterly earnings data on Tuesday, August 6th.
-The biotechnology company reported ($0.28) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.33) by $0.05.
-Cellectis had a negative net margin of 529.81% and a negative return on equity of 67.41%.
-The firm had revenue of $9.50 million during the quarter, compared to analysts’ expectations of $6.00 million.
-As a group, equities analysts anticipate that Cellectis will post -0.54 EPS for the current fiscal year.
+The biotechnology company reported ($0.28) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.33) by $0.05.
+The firm had revenue of $9.50 million during the quarter, compared to the consensus estimate of $6.00 million.
+Cellectis had a negative return on equity of 78.90% and a negative net margin of 401.83%.
+As a group, sell-side analysts anticipate that Cellectis will post -0.54 EPS for the current fiscal year.

 Hedge Funds Weigh In On Cellectis

-Institutional investors have recently made changes to their positions in the business.
-Long Focus Capital Management LLC grew its holdings in Cellectis by 2.9% in the 2nd quarter.
-Long Focus Capital Management LLC now owns 4,617,293 shares of the biotechnology company’s stock valued at $8,634,000 after buying an additional 130,000 shares during the last quarter.
-Baillie Gifford & Co. boosted its position in shares of Cellectis by 1.3% in the first quarter.
-Baillie Gifford & Co. now owns 827,248 shares of the biotechnology company’s stock valued at $2,192,000 after acquiring an additional 10,605 shares during the period.
-Principal Financial Group Inc. grew its stake in shares of Cellectis by 2.9% in the second quarter.
-Principal Financial Group Inc. now owns 437,000 shares of the biotechnology company’s stock worth $817,000 after acquiring an additional 12,467 shares during the last quarter.
-Finally, XTX Topco Ltd bought a new position in Cellectis during the second quarter worth $29,000.
-63.90% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+XTX Topco Ltd acquired a new position in shares of Cellectis in the 2nd quarter valued at $29,000.
+Principal Financial Group Inc. lifted its stake in Cellectis by 2.9% in the second quarter.
+Principal Financial Group Inc. now owns 437,000 shares of the biotechnology company’s stock valued at $817,000 after buying an additional 12,467 shares during the period.
+Baillie Gifford & Co. boosted its holdings in Cellectis by 1.3% during the first quarter.
+Baillie Gifford & Co. now owns 827,248 shares of the biotechnology company’s stock worth $2,192,000 after buying an additional 10,605 shares during the last quarter.
+Finally, Long Focus Capital Management LLC grew its position in shares of Cellectis by 2.9% during the 2nd quarter.
+Long Focus Capital Management LLC now owns 4,617,293 shares of the biotechnology company’s stock worth $8,634,000 after buying an additional 130,000 shares during the period.
+63.90% of the stock is owned by institutional investors.

 Cellectis Company Profile